delperdang/lexcredendi/README.md

 ├── README.md
 ```

-#### Retrieving an SSL Cert

-1) Follow the comments in `certbot/Dockerfile`
-2) Follow the comments in `django/gunicorn_config.py`
+#### Initial Startup Procedure

+1) Define a location on the host machine to persist the SSL certfile and keyfile, then update that in docker-compose.yml (e.g. /mnt/d/lexcredendi/etc/letsencrypt)
-3) Follow the comments in `nginx/Dockerfile`
+2) Follow the comments in `nginx/Dockerfile`
-4) Run `scripts/certonly.ps1` (if not on Windows try the command from the script in you default shell)
-5) Assuming success... open Docker Desktop, go to Volumes, select lexcredendi_certbot-conf, and save the following files:
-    - `/live/lexcredendi.app/fullchain.pem`
-    - `/live/lexcredendi.app/fullchain.pem`
-6) Copy those saved files to the `certbot` directory in the project
+3) Run `scripts/certonly.sh`
+4) Rune `scripts/shutdown.sh`
-7) Repeat steps 1-3 following the comments for once SSL is active
+5) Repeat step 2 following the comments for once SSL is active
-8) Run `scripts/shutdown.ps1` (if not on Windows try the command from the script in you default shell)
-9) Run `scripts/startup.ps1` (if not on Windows try the command from the script in you default shell)
+6) Run `scripts/startup.ps1`

 #### Startup Procedure